 The other Manzanillo, Costa Rica – the Pacific Coast

-If you reach this article and find yourself a bit confused, do not despair, there are two Manzanillos in Costa Rica, one in the Pacific coast and one in the Caribbean coast.
+If you reach this article and find yourself a bit confused, do not despair, there are two Manzanillos in Costa Rica, one on the Pacific coast and one on the Caribbean coast.
 The information we are providing you in this article is about the Caribbean Manzanillo, but let us also give you a little hint of what the Pacific Manzanillo is all about.

 The Pacific Manzanillo is also the end of the road, but the coastal road that goes north from Santa Teresa.
 What is very different between the namesakes is that the coastline in Pacific Manzanillo has dense vegetation, which also includes coconut palms and almond trees, and to find restaurants or lodging you’ll have to drive away from the beach, since there is very little development.
 Lodging is scattered and restaurants serve mostly Costa Rican style meals.

 This beach is known among locals because every March there is a sandcastle competition, followed by a great party.

 Manzanillo, Costa Rica – Where to stay and eat

 The Caribbean Manzanillo is a really small town, with just a few lodging options, so if you are wondering where to stay in Manzanillo, also consider lodging in one of the many options you can find in the towns north of Manzanillo, like Puerto Viejo, Cahuita or the other beaches in between, there are hotels and other lodging options for all kinds of tastes and budgets.